 - Implement leadership principles in everyday life.

-History of the Honors Program
+Honors Program Conditions

 To become a graduate of the Honors Program, a student must complete a minimum of 24 semester hours of Honors-designated coursework.